AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

 defaults are used.
 This allows the user to specify just a few or a lot of settings, as is appropriate.

-Listing of all BSK scriptable Vizard settings
+Listing of all BSK Scriptable Vizard Settings
 ---------------------------------------------

 The following list contains the optional Vizard settings that can be